32nd Sunday in Ordinary Time – Cycle C

 Emergency numbers and frequently dialled numbers

 Wherever in the world you are, today, you can have access to emergency services just by ‘dialling’ a few numbers on your telephone.
 Do you know the emergency number(s) in your own country?
 In the UK, it is 999; in the European Union it is 112, and in some countries it is 911.
 In some other countries there are separate numbers to call the police, fire services, or medical assistance.
 I recently read in the internet that the first emergency number system to be deployed, anywhere in the world, was in London.
-It was on 30 June 1937 that ‘999’ was first dialled and a special red light flashed […]
+It was on 30 June 1937 that ‘999’ was first dialled and a special red light […]